Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Camera obscura and lenses.md

 1b.
 Either holding the white board yourself, or getting the children to hold it, position the board so that the image is in focus on it.
 Ask them what they can see and get them to realise it's an image of outside.

 1c.
 Ask them what's wrong with the image.
 Eventually they'll get that it's upside down.
 Try turning the board over and show that it doesn't make a difference.
-If one is wearing a white T-shirt, try getting the image focused on them, if not, use your arm... make it clear there's nothing special about the paper- it's the light coming in.
+If one is wearing a white T-shirt, try getting the image focused on them, if not, use your arm... make it clear there's nothing special about the paper - it's the light coming in.

 1d.
 Move the board around and show that the image is blurry unless it's in the right position.